tahaabukhari/OOP-Project-Cook-Booked/README.md

     Password: BSDS

 - Once logged in, you will be presented with a User Menu where you can create a new recipe, view existing recipes, view credits, or exit the program.
+- To Select an option, just enter the respective number in your console window.
 - To create a new recipe, select option 1 and follow the prompts to enter recipe details.
 - To view existing recipes, select option 2 and browse through your recipe list.
 - To view credits, select option 3 and view the program credits.